Site Network:Prison Policy Initiative|Prisoners of the Census

 |

 Section 1.
-The legislature notes that section 4 of article IV of the Oregon constitution provides in pertinent part as follows: “For the purpose of voting, no person shall be deemed to have gained, or lost a residence… while confined in any public prison.”
+The legislature notes that section 4 of article IV of the [Oregon] constitution provides in pertinent part as follows: “For the purpose of voting, no person shall be deemed to have gained, or lost a residence... while confined in any public prison.”
 Investigation has shown that, despite these provisions, the Census classifies incarcerated persons as residents of their places of incarceration rather than of their home addresses.
 The provisions of this act are necessary to provide procedures and duties to correct this discrepancy. |

-Most states have constitutional or statutory provisions defining residence.
+This section cites the Oregon constitution, but most states have similar constitutional or statutory provisions defining residence.
 See our 50 state guide for the law in each state. |

 Section 2.
 The election law is amended by adding a new section 188.020 to read as follows: |

-1. The Department of Corrections shall collect and maintain an electronic record of the proper residential address, presumptively outside of the facility, for all people entering its custody after January 1, 2012.
-At a minimum, this record should contain the last known complete street address prior to incarceration, their race, whether the person is of Hispanic or Latino origin, and whether the person is over the age of 18.
-To the degree possible, should also allow an alternative proper residential address to be updated as appropriate. |
+1. Electronic record.
+The Department of Corrections shall, starting within 6 months of the effective date of this statute, collect and maintain an electronic record of the legal residence, presumptively outside of the facility, and other demographic data, for any person entering its custody.
+At a minimum, this record shall contain the last known complete street address prior to incarceration, the person's race, whether the person is of Hispanic or Latino origin, and whether the person is over the age of 18.
+To the degree possible, the Department of Corrections shall also allow the legal residence to be updated as appropriate. |

 This section requires that the Department of Corrections start keeping records of residence for people entering its custody.
-Because most prison sentences are short, starting the data collection process for people entering custody starting in 2012 would produce a nearly complete data set for redistricting following the 2020 Census.
-An additional consideration is whether to limit or expand this requirement to certain types of correctional facilities.
-[Example analysis for different kinds of facilities in Oklahoma.] |
+Because most prison sentences are short, starting the data collection process for people entering custody would produce a nearly complete data set for redistricting following the 2020 Census.
+States may wish to consider whether the nature of the corrections system in their state necessitates expanding the scope of the bill to other kinds of correctional facilities. |

 2. Reports to the Secretary of State. |

-In Oregon, the Secretary of State has an active role in redistricting.
-In other states, other agencies or the legislature itself may be more appropriate to handle the adjustment. |
+This section requires reporting to the Oregon Secretary of State because the Oregon Secretary of State has an active role in redistricting.
+In other states, other agencies or redistricting authorities may be more appropriate to handle the adjustment. |

-(a) In each year in which the federal decennial census is taken but in which the United States Bureau of the Census allocates incarcerated persons as residents of correctional facilities, the Department of Correctional Services shall by July 1st of that same year deliver to the Secretary of State: |
+(a) In each year in which the federal decennial census is taken but in which the United States Bureau of the Census allocates incarcerated persons as residents of correctional facilities, the Department of Corrections shall by May 1st of that same year deliver to the Secretary of State: |

-The Department of Corrections is required to provide the Secretary of State with the residence, race, ethnicity, and age information for each person in custody at Census time.
-This section also says that if, in the future, the Census Bureau counts incarcerated people at their home addressees, the Department of Corrections will no longer have to provide this data independently to the Secretary of State. |
+This section requires the Department of Corrections to provide the Secretary of State with the residence, race, ethnicity, and age information for each person in custody at Census time.
+The section also contains a sunset provision that terminates the reporting and data adjustment when the Census Bureau counts incarcerated people at home. |

-(i) a unique identifier, not including the name, or SID (state offender ID) number, for each incarcerated person subject to the jurisdiction of the department on the date for which the decennial census reports population; (ii) the street address of the correctional facility in which such person was incarcerated at the time of such report; (iii) the residential address of such person prior to incarceration or other proper residential address (if known); |
+(i) a unique identifier, not including the name, or SID (state offender ID) number, for each incarcerated person subject to the jurisdiction of the department on the date for which the decennial census reports population.
+The unique identifier shall enable the Secretary of State to address inquiries about specific address records to the Department of Corrections, without making it possible for anyone outside of the Department of Corrections to identify the inmate to whom the address record pertains; (ii) the street address of the correctional facility in which such person was incarcerated at the time of such report; (iii) the last known address of such person prior to incarceration or other legal residence (if known); |

 (iv) the person’s race, whether the person is of Hispanic or Latino origin, and whether the person is over the age of 18 (if known); |